HafsaHameed457/NT-Info/README.md

 | **Use in Full-Stack Development**| Popular in full-stack with JavaScript (MEAN, MERN stacks) | Common in LAMP stack (Linux, Apache, MySQL, PHP) | Used with Django or Flask for full-stack development |
 | **Best for**                    | Real-time applications, APIs, and I/O-intensive systems | Traditional web applications, content management systems | Web apps, data science, scripting, and automation |

+## Observer Pattern

+The Observer design pattern is a behavioral design pattern that defines a one-to-many dependency between objects.
+In this pattern, when the state of one object (called the subject) changes, all its dependent objects (called observers) are notified automatically.
+This is particularly useful in scenarios where multiple components need to stay in sync with a single data source or state.

+Real-World Example:
+A real-world example of the Observer pattern is a news agency and its subscribers:

+- The news agency (subject) has several subscribers (observers).
+- Whenever the news agency updates or publishes new content, all its subscribers are notified with the latest news.

+## Structure of Observer Pattern:
+Subject (or Observable): The object that maintains a list of observers and notifies them about changes to its state.
+Observer: The objects that need to be notified when the subject's state changes.
+ConcreteSubject: A specific implementation of the subject that notifies observers of state changes.
+ConcreteObserver: A specific implementation of the observer that reacts to the updates from the subject.

+## Event emitter in NODE js

+The EventEmitter class in Node.js is a core module that enables the event-driven programming model.
+It allows objects (often called "emitters") to emit events and have listeners (or "handlers") to respond to those events.
+It is used to handle asynchronous events and helps in creating flexible and modular systems where different parts of the application can react to specific events.

+#### code for events

+const EventEmitter = require('events');

+const myEmitter = new EventEmitter();
+myEmitter.on('greet', () => {
+  console.log('Hello, world!');
+});

+myEmitter.emit('greet');  // Output: Hello, world!